OpenCyphal/pycyphal/docs/pages/usage.rst

 First, we need to make sure that the required DSDL-generated packages are available for the command-line tool.
-Suppose that the application-specific data types listed above are located at ``../dsdl/namespaces/``, and that instead of using a local copy of the public regulated data types we prefer to download it from the repository.
+Suppose that the application-specific data types listed above are located at ``../dsdl/namespaces/``, and that instead of using a local copy of the public regulated data types we prefer to download them from the repository.
 This is the command:

 .. code-block:: sh